 1. The size of the project will be within the range as stated in the Board-approved sources and uses plan.

-2. If a new store is involved, the GM will periodically advise the Board on the planning and development of the store design, which shall take into account member-owner preferences for products and services to be offered and the ambience of the store.
+2. The GM will periodically advise the Board on the planning and development of the store or project design, which shall take into account member-owner preferences for products, services, and ambience.

-3. Any project will use environmentally friendly and energy efficient design, materials, and technologies to meet LEED Gold standards, irrespective of certification.
+3. Any project will use environmentally friendly and energy efficient design, materials, and technologies to meet LEED® Gold or comparable standards, irrespective of certification.
 (L9.1)

 COMMUNICATIONS AND REPORTING

-1. The GM will report regularly to the board.
+1. The GM will provide a monthly report to the board.

 2. GM will provide emergency updates to the Executive Committee as proves necessary.